E F T Emotional Freedom Techniques

 After the session

-A bath or foot bath with Epsom salt, journaling, or walking in nature can help integrate the changes from our tapping session.
+- A bath or foot bath with Epsom salt or magnesium, journaling, or walking in nature can help integrate the changes from our tapping session.

 EFT Tapping Points